 International Archives of Otorhinolaryngology

-We hope to see you all in future publications.
+We hope to see your publication soon in future issues of our journal.

 Geraldo Pereira Jotz